 Honeysuckle is a nourishing and healing herb that has been long used to treat irritated skin due to its anti-inflammatory and anti-bacterial properties, and is said to be helpful in treating psoriasis, eczema and in particular acne.

-Anti-inflammatory, analgesic and calming by nature, hops are a fabulous herb for your skin and are said to promote a youthful glow.
+Anti-inflammatory, analgesic and calming by nature, hops are a fabulous botanical for your skin and are said to promote a youthful glow.
 Used to decrease surface blood vessels, hops are found in many skin preparations and are even used to treat leprosy.
 Just like beer, hops make a fabulous rinse for hair.

 As if it’s wonderful scent wasn’t enough, Lavender is considered anti-inflammatory, anti-bacterial, anti-fungal and antiseptic, making it a fabulous herb to use on problem skin.
 It has the ability to calm stressed skin, balance oil production in greasy skin, and promote new cell growth, encouraging healing.

-Meadowsweet is one of my favourite herbs, and I have talked about it’s health benefits before in our cordial recipe.
+Meadowsweet is one of my favourite botanicals, and I have talked about it’s health benefits before in our cordial recipe.
 It is a natural analgesic, anti-inflammatory and an astringent, and is believed to have fabulous anti-aging properties.
 It also smells divine!

-Oatmeal baths are a traditional remedy used to treat dry and itchy skin.
+Oatmeal baths are a traditional botanical remedy used to treat dry and itchy skin.
 A natural cleanser, and mild exfoliator, oats can replace soap for those with sensitivities to it, and are naturally anti-inflammatory and moisturising.
 Oats can be used to treat sunburn, are said to have anti-aging properties and have a restorative affect on the skin barrier.

 Great for all skin types, Peppermint makes a great astringent, due to it’s ability to cool, refresh and revitalise.
 It is believed to restore skin elasticity, tone tissue and clarify the skin.